mt3842/NYC-Buddy/README.md

 This repository contains a chatbot application that leverages Retrieval-Augmented Generation (RAG) for enhanced conversational abilities.
 The project uses Groq for model inference, Pinecone as the vector database for storing and retrieving document embeddings, and is deployed on HuggingFace Spaces for easy access and demonstration.

-A live demo can be found here: https://huggingface.co/spaces/mt3842ml/NYC-Buddy
+A live application demo can be found on [HuggingFace Spaces](https://huggingface.co/spaces/mt3842ml/NYC-Buddy) without needing any account or API keys.

 ## Overview
 <img src="img/ApplicationFlowMap.png" width="80%" height="80%">